LutzLange/ecs-multi-account-demo/Readme.md

 ### Environment Setup

 1. Check out this repository
-2. Create a file in your local checkout directory called ecs-multi-account-env.sh that contains the flollowing values.
+2. Create a file in your local checkout directory called env-config.sh that contains the flollowing values.

 ```bash
 cat << EOF > env-config.sh